 AP 83/84: The Individual and the Universe

 This course features college-seminar-style discussions that demand active participation and collaborative projects that require each student to take an active role.
 The course stresses a strong understanding of genre, theme, and style in the works that are encountered.
 Each semester focuses on a specific theme that flows through the different literary works, providing the foundation for many of the course's writing assignments.
 Each semester focuses on a specific theme that flows through the different literary works, providing the foundation for many of the course's writing assignments.
 The course emphasizes analysis of literary works, including discussions of artistry and quality.
 All formal writing is held to high standards of correctness.
 Writing is required often, and your writing is critiqued on a regular basis.
 Summer reading: Middlemarch by George Eliot and The Crying of Lot 49 by Thomas Pynchon.
 In the fall semester you will study Hamlet by William Shakespeare, The Stranger by Albert Camus, The Sun Also Rises by Ernest Hemingway, The Book of Job and select readings from Ecclesiastes.
 Poetry will also be covered in a two-three week poetry unit.

 AP Language and Composition for Seniors

 This college-level course in Language and Composition is designed for seniors who want to strengthen their reading and writing skills.
 It is a year-long course with a focus on rhetorical analysis of primarily non-fiction texts.
 The course trains students to become skilled readers as they analyze a variety of texts including essays, speeches, letters, ads and graphics, and non-fiction and imaginative literature.
 Students develop confidence in their writing style and skills as they write frequently for a variety of purposes, with an emphasis on argument and persuasive essays.
-This course is open enrollment for any Senior.
+This two-semester course is open enrollment for any Senior.